-Leadership laboratory is open to students who are members of the Air Force Reserve Officer Training Corps or are eligible to pursue a commission as determined by the Professor of Aerospace Studies Leadership laboratory is scheduled for two hours per week for GMC and for three hours per week for POC
+Leadership laboratory is required for students who are members of the Air Force Reserve Officer Training Corps and are eligible to pursue a commission as determined by the Professor of Aerospace Studies.
+Leadership laboratory is scheduled for two hours per week for GMC and for three hours per week for POC.